xxyzzzq/quex/doc/source-old/advanced/multiple-lexical-analyzers.rst

 are then properly distinguished for compiling and linking.
-Directory ``demo/012`` contains an example implementation of an application containing three different analyzers with different numbers of bytes per character and different decoders (ICU, IConv and engine codec).
+Directory ``demo/012`` contains an example implementation of an application containing three different analyzers with different numbers of bytes per character and different decoders (ICU, IConv and engine encoding).

 Directory ``demo\012b`` contains an example with multiple lexical analyzers using the same token class.
 This subject is discusses in section